andrewp2303/f23-deliverable/README.md

 npx tsc --noEmit
 ```

 A quick tip on coding with Typescript: When fixing type errors, you should avoid using [type assertions](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/managing-protected-branches/managing-a-branch-protection-rule) (with `as`) and the [`any` type](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/managing-protected-branches/managing-a-branch-protection-rule) **as much as possible**.
 These functionalities are escape hatches built into Typescript to allow you to avoid type-checking, but they don't actually solve the underlying problem of a type error!
 Simply ignoring the problem by avoiding type-checking will only make future bugs much more difficult to fix.
-Personally, out of all the type errors I've resolved in Typescript, I've only had one situation where the `as` keyword was necessary; every other time, the type error exposed an important error/oversight in my code.
+Most of the time, a type error exposes an important error/oversight in your code.

 Finally, note that type definitions for many `npm` packages are [maintained by the Typescript community](https://github.com/DefinitelyTyped/DefinitelyTyped) and may be found with the `@types/` prefix on [`npm`](https://www.npmjs.com), if they're not already included in the package itself (generally they are).
 Several of the config files in the project (ex: `.prettierrc.cjs`) manually import type definitions, but you generally will not need to worry about such syntax in your actual source code.